dsgriffin/nft-timelines/timelines/index.md

 ## 0xmons Onchain In Early 2021

-Only 83 0xmons had their full GAN animations onchain before Nahiko released XOR (first AI art + algo/neural onchain) on the 9th August 2021, making them the earliest known onchain AI artworks.
+Only 83 0xmons had their full GAN animations onchain before Nahiko released XOR (first AI art + algo/neural onchain) on the 9th August 2021, making them the earliest known onchain AI artworks

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/0xmons-onchain-in-early-2021/)

 ## Earliest Hashed NFTs On Bitcoin (2015-2018)

 ~99% of early Bitcoin NFTs lacked cryptographic proof linking them to the data/art they represented.
-This table is about the ~1%.
+This table is about the ~1%

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/earliest-hashed-nfts-on-bitcoin/)

 ## Earliest URL NFTs Archived On Bitcoin (2014-2018)

+If an NFT isn't onchain or hashed, linking a URL is the next best thing.
+The question is, how to prove the contents of the URL haven't changed over time?

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/earliest-url-nfts-archived-on-bitcoin/)

 ## Pre-Ordinals Onchain Bitcoin NFTs (2015-2022)

-Before the first Ordinals inscription (14th December 2022) there was already a small batch of entirely onchain Bitcoin NFTs.
-Here they are.
+Before the first Ordinals inscription (14th December 2022) there was already a small batch of entirely onchain Bitcoin NFTs

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/pre-ordinals-onchain-bitcoin-nfts/)